-This time a year ago, several islands in the Caribbean were still reeling from the twin hammer blows dealt by Hurricanes Irma and Maria in September 2017.
+Back in October 2017, several islands in the Caribbean were still reeling from the twin hammer blows dealt by Hurricanes Irma and Maria.

 Moved by the scenes of devastation in this popular and much-loved cruising ground, yacht owners and their crews exercised their compassion in the most obvious way and offered their services as aid-running 'mules'.
 YachtAid Global coordinated relief collections across the Med and various superyachts hopped from port to port collecting aid, everything from clothes and medicine to building materials and tools, to ferry it across to the Caribbean where it was desperately needed.